yanglr/yanglr.github.io/bower_components/hover/README.md

 ## Browser Support
 Many Hover.css effects rely on CSS3 features such as transitions, animations, transforms and pseudo-elements, for that reason, effects may not fully work in older browsers.

-- [Transitions](http://caniuse.com/#search=transitions) and [Animations](http://caniuse.com/#search=animations) - not supported below Internet Explorer 10
+- [Transitions](http://caniuse.com/#search=transitions) and [Animations](http://caniuse.com/#search=animations) - not supported below Internet Explorer 9
-- [Transforms](http://caniuse.com/#search=transforms) - not supported below Internet Explorer 9
+- [Transforms](http://caniuse.com/#search=transforms) - not supported below Internet Explorer 10
 - [Generated Content (pseudo-elements)](http://caniuse.com/#search=pseudo-elements) - not supported below Internet Explorer 8

 Aside from the above mentioned browsers, Hover.css is supported across all major browsers.
 Please see [caniuse.com](http://caniuse.com/) for full support for many web technologies and test your webpages accordingly.
 It is recommended to apply fallback effects for older browsers, using CSS supported by those browsers or a feature testing library such as [Modernizr](http://modernizr.com/).

 ## Using Grunt for Development

 Grunt is non-essential but can speed up development.
-With [Grunt installed](http://gruntjs.com/getting-started), run `grunt` from the command line to set up a development server accessed at [http://127.0.0.1:8000/](http://127.0.0.1:8000/) or your local IP for network testing.
+With [Grunt installed](http://gruntjs.com/getting-started), run `grunt` from the command line to set up a development server accessed at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
 With Grunt running, Sass or LESS will be preprocessed (depending on whether you work out of the `scss` or `less` folder) and CSS files will be minified.

 **Note:** Originally Grunt was set up to autoprefix CSS properties but to make the project as accessible as possible, this is no longer the case.
 The `prefixed(property, value)` Sass/LESS mixin should be used for browser prefixing instead.
 See [Using Sass/LESS for Development](#using-sassless-for-development) and [Using LESS for Development].